 The Retail AI Opportunity

-Retail is one of the earliest industries to deploy machine learning at scale — recommendation engines have been a core capability at Amazon and Netflix for two decades — and it remains one of the most active areas of AI innovation.
+Retail is one of the earliest industries to deploy machine learning at scale - recommendation engines have been a core capability at Amazon and Netflix for two decades - and it remains one of the most active areas of AI innovation.
 But the gap between retailers deploying AI systematically and those deploying it in isolated experiments has widened significantly.
-The retailers generating the largest returns from AI are doing so because they have built the data infrastructure, organizational capability, and integrated deployment patterns that allow AI to operate across the customer journey — from discovery through purchase through fulfillment and retention — rather than in disconnected point solutions.
+The retailers generating the largest returns from AI are doing so because they have built the data infrastructure, organizational capability, and integrated deployment patterns that allow AI to operate across the full customer experience - from discovery through purchase through fulfillment and retention - rather than in disconnected point solutions.

 The financial stakes are substantial.
 Personalization AI drives 15–25% incremental revenue uplift in A/B tested deployments.
 Inventory optimization AI reduces carrying costs by 20–30% while simultaneously improving in-stock rates.
 Markdown optimization AI recovers 2–5% of gross margin on clearance merchandise.
 These are not marginal improvements for a sector that operates on 2–5% net margins.